 Clicking through to a person's profile page you'll see a comprehensive overview of all their details and engagement with your organisation.
 The grey "meta information" section on the right-hand side of profile pages indicates others details relating to the contact - those living at the same address, recent events, groups and rotas they belong to, and any Flows they are currently being processed through.

-Profile pages include helpful "action" buttons for common admin tasks like communication, My ChurchSuite administration or quickly adding a person to a tag, flow, group or key date.
+Profile pages include helpful action buttons for common admin tasks like editing, communication, My ChurchSuite administration or quickly adding a person to a tag, flow, group or key date.

 While we've done our best to provide our customers with the most commonly-used fields for their Address Book - some of which are optional fields that need to be enabled in the module's settings - you can also create your own Custom Fields and record information in a variety of data formats.

 The Key Dates section of a person's profile page is where you'll be able to keep track of someone's engagement or activity within your community over time - ideal for recording key membership dates, training or personal development dates, discipleship milestones, important anniversaries or pastoral interventions; or maybe just simple someone's attendance at a course or programme that you've been running.
 There's some great key date reporting available, and you can use key dates as conditions in smart tags too.

 Whatever the size of your church or organisation, staying on top of how people's data is changing over time and their communication history is really important.
 ChurchSuite maintains comprehensive Changes and Communication logs throughout the platform and simple reports to help you understand how your data is being updated and by whom.